How Long Is The ACT Test Including Writing | Tips To Deal With It

 Check out below, and we have added the two breaks that occur during the ACT Plus Writing Test:

-When breaks are introduced, the ACT Plus Writing takes a total of three hours and 50 minutes.
-Including breaks but without Writing, the ACT is only three hours and five minutes long or three hours and 25 minutes long if you have to take the experimental section.
+If we consider breaks, the ACT Plus Writing takes a total of 3 hours and 50 minutes.
+Including breaks but without Writing, the ACT is only 3 hours and 5 minutes long or 3 hours and 25 minutes long if you have to take the experimental section.

 Some students hate the breaks in-between sections.
 But breaks indeed make the test longer because of this, and students have you to keep their brain in test mode for a longer time.